 This course introduces the philosophy, scope, and objectives of industrial education.
-Topics include the development of industrial education.
-Topics include the development of industrial education, employment opportunities, current events, current practices, and energy trends.
+Topics include the development of industrial education, employment opportunities, current events, current practices, and emerging trends.
 Upon completion, students should be able to describe the history, identify current practices, and describe current trends in industrial education.